Abracawdabra/ChirpOS/doc/filesystem.md

 # The ChirpOS File System #

-The file system of ChirpOS is represented as an instance of an `io.FileSystem` object.
+The file system of ChirpOS is represented as an instance of the `io.FileSystem` class.
 This instance holds an `io.RootDirectory` object, which is mostly just a regular directory without a parent.
-The root directory holds everything in the file system, which is made up of instances of the subclass `io.FileSystemNode`.
+The root directory holds everything in the file system, which is made up of instances of classes that inherit `io.FileSystemNode`.
 Each of these objects is accessed by regular Javascript object keys(strings) in order to save time on lookups.
 The root directory can optionally have a name, like a drive letter would on Windows.
 By default, it has no name.

 What a file system structure may look like in ChripOS:
 ```